-The ICTV Report on the family Matonaviridae is now available
+ICTV Report on the (+) RNA virus family Matonaviridae

 Matonaviridae is a family of small, enveloped viruses with single-stranded positive-sense RNA genomes of approximately 9.6–10 kb (Table 1.Matonaviridae).
 The single genus Rubivirus includes rubella virus (RuV, species Rubivirus rubellae) infecting humans, ruhugu virus (RuhV, species Rubivirus ruteetense) infecting bats and rustrela virus (RusV, species Rubivirus strelense) infecting wild rodents and other mammals.
 The structural and functional description of matonaviruses is mainly based on the characterization of RuV, since virus isolates are not yet available for RuhV and RusV.